mcmullarkey/local-dougdoug/README.md

 `cd local-dougdoug`

-and finally navigate into the `cli` directory
+and finally navigate into the `cli/` directory

 `cd cli`